Web Update Wizard - FAQ

 Our clients purchase yearly support subscriptions which give them access to program updates.
 We need to be able to restrict access to updates to only those clients who have active support subscriptions.

-Does the Web Update Wizard work over a LAN?
+Does the Software Update Wizard work over a LAN?

 How do I suppress the display of the console window when I call WebUpdateSvc4.exe directly from my application?